 CSX’s weekly railcar units

-Why coal carloads matter to CSX
+Why coal carloads matter

-Bull and bear commodity groups
+The bull and the bear commodity groups

 - waste and nonferrous scrap

 - primary forest products

 The major bear commodity groups included farm products excluding grain, petroleum and petroleum products, primary metal products, metallic ores, and crushed stone, sand, and gravel.

 For information on the previous week’s rail traffic, visit Market Realist’s weekly rail traffic report from last week.